siddheshp2e/Kalpstudio/docs/Getting started/Smart contract management/How do i deploy a smart contract.md

-# Deploy the Smart Contract
+# How do I deploy a Smart Contract?

 Hey Users!
 Welcome to the Kalp Studio Platform.